Dilrajg04/power-outage-analysis/README.md

 ---
 ## Baseline Model
 WEBSITE: The baseline model predicts OUTAGE.DURATION using features like CAUSE.CATEGORY and YEAR.
-Since CAUSE.CATEGORY is a catigorical feature, we use one-hot encoding to extract meaningful value for our model.
+Since CAUSE.CATEGORY is a categorical feature, we use one-hot encoding to extract meaningful value for our model.
 My project utilizes a sklearn pipline to perform linear regression and analyize performance through RMSE scores on the test set.

 Current Training RMSE: **4887.97**
 Current Test RMSE: **7161.60**